 We all know that one of the traditional rites of spring is spring cleaning your home.
 Throwing open the windows, cleaning every corner, and making your house fresh and sparkling is all part of the ritual that we’re all familiar with.
 But what about spring renovations?
-Take your spring cleaning to the next level with not just simply cleaning your home this spring, but upgrading, renovating, and turning your house into the summer paradise.
+Take your spring cleaning to the next level by not just simply cleaning your home, but upgrading, renovating, and turning your house into the ultimate summer paradise.

 Getting your lawn ready

 Your lawn has seen a cold, rainy, and perhaps a snowy winter, and will most likely need some help to look its best this summer.
 First, in order to let grass start growing again, you’ll want to rake up any debris, dead leaves, and loose grass from your yard.
 Heavy, wet debris like that will weigh down your grass that’s trying to grow underneath, preventing sun and rain from reaching the roots.

 Next, aerate your yard, using either an aerator machine, or another do it yourself tool.
 Aeration allows oxygen to reach your grass roots, which helps it grow healthier and stronger.
 If parts of your lawn didn’t make it through the winter and you have dead patches or muddy patches, buy some quality grass seed to fill them in as needed.
 You can do this throughout the summer as well to ensure a filled in lawn.